leonlinsx/minimal-mistakes/_posts/2020-07-22-gpt3-take-one.md

 ### 4. Detecting GPT-3

 We know GPT-3 is good, and that some samples of the output are difficult to distinguish from a human's writing.
-The natural question then, is to ask if there is any way we can detect if text was written by a machine?
+The natural question then, is to ask if there are other ways we can detect if text was written by a machine?

 Turns out there's some surprisingly simple ways to do so.

 Firstly, [because of the hyperparameters used in GPT-3,](https://medium.com/analytics-vidhya/understanding-the-gpt-2-source-code-part-1-4481328ee10b "temp") the frequency of words generated will not follow distributions expected from normal humans.
 In the screenshot below, Gwern is explaining that this results in common words turning up even more than expected, and uncommon words not turning up at all.
-Temperature controls the randomness, and the top-k parameter controls where the frequency cutoff point is for the top words chosen.
+Temperature controls the randomness, and the top-k hyperparameter controls where the frequency cutoff point is for the top words chosen.

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/GPT/GPT 22.png)

 For those unfamiliar with Zipf's law, I've previously covered it [here](https://avoidboringpeople.substack.com/p/war-of-the-words "Zipf") when talking about searching for aliens (yes, aliens.
 Free subs email me and I'll forward).
 Essentially, it states that in a large sample of text, the frequency of any word is inversely proportional to its rank, when ranked by frequency of occurrence. e.g. the most common word is ~2x more frequent than the 2nd most common word.

 I've plotted Zipf's law for my newsletter before, and it looks like the top graph.
-If GPT-3 were to write my articles, you'd expect something like the bottom instead (with more words of course, the example just for illustrative purposes).
+If GPT-3 were to write my articles, you'd expect something like the bottom instead (with more words of course, the example is just for illustrative purposes).

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/GPT/GPT 23.png)

 Secondly, you can use another model to check the text.
-Analytics Vidhya did a post a while back on [how to detect computer generated articles.](https://www.analyticsvidhya.com/blog/2019/12/detect-fight-neural-fake-news-nlp/ "Vidhya") They provide a few tools and links, such as a GPT-2 detector model or [Grover,](https://grover.allenai.org/detect "Grover") that can take the text and tell you if they believe it was machine generated.
-These tools have not been calibrated for GPT-3 yet, but still perform well.
+Analytics Vidhya did a post a while back on [how to detect computer generated articles.](https://www.analyticsvidhya.com/blog/2019/12/detect-fight-neural-fake-news-nlp/ "Vidhya") They provide a few tools such as a GPT-2 detector model or [Grover,](https://grover.allenai.org/detect "Grover") that can take sample text and tell you if they believe it was machine generated \[47\].
+These tools were released before GPT-3 and have not been calibrated for it yet, but still perform well.
 They work because the models are familiar with the quirks that other models use to generate text.

 Here's a demo.
 I went to the first sample in the appendix of the [GPT 3 paper (page 49)](https://arxiv.org/pdf/2005.14165.pdf "GPT"), and copied the machine generated poem there.
-Plugging that in to Grover's site, shows me that Grover thinks it was machine generated.
+Plugging that in to Grover's site, shows that Grover thinks it was machine generated.

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/GPT/GPT 24.png)

 Of course, neither of these methods are foolproof.
 If you don't have a large enough sample size of text, it's hard to do frequency analysis or verify it via the checking models.
-Grover also gets false positives, such as wrongly claiming that Allen Ginsberg's poem [Howl](https://www.poetryfoundation.org/poems/49303/howl "Howl") was written by a machine \[50\].
+Grover also gets false positives, such as wrongly claiming that Allen Ginsberg's poem [Howl](https://www.poetryfoundation.org/poems/49303/howl "Howl") was written by a machine \[48\].
+And it also gets false negatives, thinking that text generated by GPT-3 was created by a human.
+You can try playing around with it and see.

 That said, having such methods still available make me less fearful of the dangers of fake machine generated text.
+Since both of the tools above rely on structural features of the models, it seems likely that as long as the models have hyperparameters to adjust, the text generated would be identifiable.

 In the worst case scenario, everyone will have to install some browser extension that scans the page and warns you if it thinks the text was fake.
 Perhaps something like the ad blockers of today?

 ### Other interesting commentary